- Plesk for Linux

 Once you verified that the source of spam is found and all precautions to avoid this behavior are set, it is time to remove the Plesk mail server IP address from the blacklists:

 Use the services like MXToolbox blacklist checker or Blacklist Check provided by WhatIsMyIPAddress.com to find what RBL/DNSBL servers have it blacklisted.

 Send a removal request to exclude the IP address from blacklist.
 Most of the DNSBL services have Removal Request form on their websites, e.g.:

-Contact support of Gmail and Outlook to remove your IP address from blacklists:
+Submit a request to mail service to remove your IP address from blacklists: